Positional $\omega$-regular languages: Preliminaries

 \subsubsection{Games on graphs}

-\subparagraph{$\SS$-graphs.} \AP A ""$\SS$-graph"" $G$ is given by a (potentially infinite) set of vertices $V$ together with a set of coloured directed edges $E\subseteq V\times \SS \times V$.
+\subparagraph{\texorpdfstring{$\SS$}{Sigma}-graphs.} \AP A ""$\SS$-graph"" $G$ is given by a (potentially infinite) set of vertices $V$ together with a set of coloured directed edges $E\subseteq V\times \SS \times V$.
 We write $v \re c v'$ to refer to an edge in $G$ with source $v$, target $v'$, and colour $c$.
-This notation naturally extends to finite and infinite paths. \AP The ""size@@graph"" of a graph $G$ is defined to be the cardinality of $V$.
+This notation naturally extends to finite and infinite paths. \AP The size of a graph $G$ is defined to be the cardinality of $V$.

-\begin{globalHyp*} \AP We assume throughout the paper that "$\Sigma$-graphs" do not contain ""sinks"", that is, every vertex has at least one outgoing edge.
+\begin{globalHyp*} \AP We assume throughout the paper that "$\Sigma$-graphs" do not contain ""dead-ends"", that is, every vertex has at least one outgoing edge.
 (This assumption is useful when considering infinite paths.) \end{globalHyp*}

-\subparagraph{Games.} \AP A ""game"" is an edge-coloured "graph" together with a set of winning sequences of colours and a partition of the vertices into those controlled by a ""player"" named ""Eve"" and her opponent, named ""Adam"". \AP Formally, it is represented by a tuple $\G = \left(V,E, \intro*\VEve, W\right)$, where $G=(V,E)$ is a "$\SS\cup\{\ee\}$-graph" (called the ""game graph""), $\VEve$ is the set of vertices owned by "Eve" and $W\subseteq \SS^\oo$ is the ""winning objective"".
-Letter $\ee$ is a fresh element used to represent ""uncoloured edges""; we impose that no infinite path in $G$ is composed exclusively of $\ee$-edges. \AP Games not containing "uncoloured edges" are called ""$\ee$-free"". \AP We let $\intro*\VAdam = V\setminus \VEve$ be the vertices controlled by "Adam". \AP An ""Eve-game"" is a "game" $\G$ in which all the vertices are controlled by "Eve", that is, $V = \VEve$. \AP A "game" having $W$ as "winning objective" is called a ""$W$-game"".
+\subparagraph{Games.} \AP A ""game"" is an edge-coloured "graph" together with a set of winning sequences of colours and a partition of the vertices into those controlled by a player named ""Eve"" and her opponent, named ""Adam"". \AP Formally, it is represented by a tuple $\G = \left(V,E, \VEve, W\right)$, where $G=(V,E)$ is a "$\SS\cup\{\ee\}$-graph" (called the ""game graph""), $\VEve$ is the set of vertices owned by "Eve" and $W\subseteq \SS^\oo$ is the ""winning objective"".
+Letter $\ee \notin \SS$ is an additional letter used to represent ""uncoloured edges""; we impose that no infinite path in $G$ is composed exclusively of $\ee$-edges. \AP Games not containing "uncoloured edges" are called ""$\ee$-free"". \AP We let $\VAdam = V\setminus \VEve$ be the vertices controlled by "Adam". \AP An ""Eve-game"" is a "game" $\G$ in which all the vertices are controlled by "Eve", that is, $V = \VEve$. \AP A~"game" having $W$ as "winning objective" is called a ""$W$-game"".

 Unless stated otherwise, we take the point of view of player "Eve"; expressions as ``winning'' will implicitly stand for ``winning for Eve'', and "strategies" will be defined for her.

 \AP In this paper, the words ``language'' and ``""objective""'' are synonyms.